 - Coordinates communication related to the Texas Most Wanted Fugitives, Most Wanted Sex Offenders, and Texas Stash House Rewards programs.

-- Professionally represent the Governor’s Office (CJD) at meetings related to division and section funding opportunities and allowable activities.
-Provide guidance to CJD staff, grantees, applicants, and others, including via conferencing and other means.
+- Professionally represents the Governor’s Office at meetings related to division and section funding opportunities and allowable activities.
+Provides guidance to PSO staff, grantees, applicants, and others, including via conferencing and other means.

 - Maintains regular work schedule.

 - Performs all other related duties as assigned.

 - Graduation from an accredited four-year college or university with a degree in government, criminal justice programs, business, marketing, public relations or a related discipline;

 - Five (5) years’ experience in program development, training coordination and development;